siyuxie2025/607-project-02/ANALYSIS.md

 It aligns with the theory that a quantile estimator in this case provides a more robust and more accurate β estimation.
 But this can be inferred from the quantile regression property.

 ### What would you investigate next if you had more time/resources?
-I may want to work on high-dimensional setting simulation.
+I may want to work on high-dimensional setting simulation, as the main contribution of the paper was based on high-dimensional contextual data.

 ### Which aspects of the implementation were most challenging?
 Modularize my code is definitely a pain.
 When I write them in functions, I get confused about which one should be called first.
 Also, the structure must be designed more carefully compared with working directly with interface notebook.
 Making the results reproducible -- adding a random seed in each part and creating a makefile are quite challenging.

+### How confident are you in your results?
+What could undermine that confidence?
+I feel quite confident in my simulation results.